Karen-Rdz/capstone-project/README.md

 - [x] User can add and remove a stop
 - [x] User can visualize a summary of the trip
 - [x] User can save the trip for future reference
-- [ ] User can visualize all the saved trips
+- [x] User can visualize all the saved trips

 ### TODO

 - Stay login
-- Add autocomplete on create trip page
-- Fix origin.name error on create trip page
 - Update bounds on searchbox on planner page
 - Highlight clicked marker
 - Better formatting of trip on database